The natural history of HIV in detail

 Chronic HIV infection

-- After six months, HIV enters the chronic phase.
+- After six months, HIV enters a chronic phase.
 Compared to the activity during primary infection, this phase usually progresses slowly.
 Even without ART, many people can go for years without complications from HIV.
 However, over time, the CD4 count will steadily drop and viral load will steadily increase.
 As the CD4 count drops the risk of a serious infection increases.

 - The lower the CD4 count in chronic infection, the higher the risk from HIV-related infections.
 But even when the CD4 count is very high, HIV can still cause serious problems without ART.
 The START study showed that ART has benefits even at CD4 counts above 500.